sp6pe/slate/source/includes/_tokens.md

 | TrueUSD              | `tusd`       |
 | Gemini Dollar        | `gusd`       |

-All endpoints return a meta object
+All endpoints in this section return a meta object

 **`Meta Object`**